 - A state income tax exemption for up to five years to individuals who move to a ROZ county from outside the state.
-Individuals must not have lived in Kansas for the past five years, nor have a Kansas source income of more than $10,000 per year over the past five years.
+Individuals must not have lived in Kansas for the past five years, nor have Kansas source income of more than $10,000 per year over the past five years.

 - Student loan forgiveness of up to $3,000 per year ($15,000 maximum benefit) for individuals who graduate from an accredited post-secondary institution and move to a ROZ county.
 The student loan forgiveness portion of the program is a county-state partnership, and counties must opt in to participate.

-- Eligible small city and county governments may apply for these economic development funds to assist an expanding or new business in Kansas.
+Community Development Block Grant (CDBG): Eligible small city and county governments may apply for Community Development Block Grant economic development funds to assist an expanding or new business in Kansas.
 There are two parts to the program: business finance and infrastructure.

 - Under business finance, funds are available for working capital, machinery and equipment and real property.
-The interest rate is currently set at 3% below prime or 4% (whichever is greater).
+The interest rate is currently set at 3% below prime or 4%, whichever is greater.
 The term of the loan is based on the asset being financed—working capital loan is 6.5 years, machinery and equipment 10 years and real property is 15 years.
 For business loans, a match is required of $.50 to every $1 of CDBG funds.

 - For infrastructure, funding is available for water lines, sewer lines, roads, rail spurs and pre-treatment facilities.
 Infrastructure funding requires that a quarter of the funds be paid back over a 10-year period at a rate of 0%.
 Funding requires the creation or retention of one full-time job per $35,000 of CDBG assistance up to the maximum of $750,000.
 At least 51% of the jobs created or retained must be held by individuals, who at the time of hire, meet HUD’s low and moderate income test, which is based on median family income in the county in which the project is located.

-- Commerce provides low-interest state funds to cities and counties for infrastructure improvements that support Kansas basic enterprises such as manufacturing and distribution.
+Partnership Fund: Commerce provides low-interest state funds to cities and counties for infrastructure improvements that support Kansas basic enterprises such as manufacturing and distribution.
 Eligible projects may include construction, rehabilitation or expansion of public facilities, including roads, streets, highways, water supply and treatment facilities, water distribution lines, wastewater collection lines and related improvements.